bizbooq/bizbooq-support/docs/en/07-bills/01-how-do-i-create-a-bill.md

 ## Import Bills <a id="#import-item"></a>

-A very important feature of Ciniki is the ability to transfer data from other accounting softwares.
+A very important feature of BizBooq is the ability to transfer data from other accounting softwares.

-Use the following steps to import Bills into Ciniki:
+Use the following steps to import Bills into BizBooq:

 1. Click the `Bills` link from the sidebar navigation.
 2. Click the `Import` button at the top left corner of the page.
 This brings up an import modal.